brown-cs132-s13/labs/javascript/lab2.md

           //Store the name with whatever is in the age input in data
           //Show that data for the name
       });
     }
   });
 ```

 Great!
-When you've gotten to this stage in the lab, ask your TA to check you off.
+When you've gotten this working, ask your TA to check you off.

 ## Javascript Resources